 • On July 10, 2014 the Company announced that collection of a 1,500 tonne bulk sample from the Q1-4 kimberlite was underway at the Qilalugaq diamond project.
-On August 18, 2014 the Company announced that the sample collection was complete with 1,688 megabags of kimberlite weighing in excess of 1,500t delivered to the Company's laydown area in Repulse Bay in preparation for shipment south on the annual sealift arriving near the end of August.
-The sample was subsequently loaded and shipped on the annual sealift that arrived in Repulse Bay in late August.
-The sample has now been off-loaded at the port facility in Montreal and the first truck load of sample bags has arrived at the processing laboratory in Thunder Bay, ON.
-Processing the sample is expected to take approximately 4 months.
+On August 18, 2014 the Company announced completion of the sample collection and that 1,688 megabags of kimberlite had been delivered to the Company's laydown area in Repulse Bay in preparation for shipment south.
+The sample was subsequently loaded and shipped on the annual sealift that arrived in Repulse Bay in late August, off-loaded at the port facility in Montreal and delivered by truck to the processing laboratory in Thunder Bay, ON.
+On October 16, 2014 the Company announced that sample processing was underway.
+The bulk sample is expected to produce a diamond parcel weighing approximately 500 carats that will be used to provide an initial diamond valuation for the Q1-4 kimberlite.